MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 2. Get the app ID (GUID) from the partner that ingests telemetries on behalf of your service.
 3. Create a Service principal with the app ID.
 There are several options to choose from [Create an enterprise application from a multitenant application in Microsoft Entra ID](/entra/identity/enterprise-apps/create-service-principal-cross-tenant).

-   If you're using the Microsoft Graph PowerShell, Graph, or Azure CLI, replace the ID or app ID (of the commands mentioned) in the pages to create a Service principal, then grant admin consent in the Service principal on Azure.
+   If you're using the **Microsoft Graph PowerShell**, Graph, or Azure CLI, replace the ID or app ID (of the commands mentioned) in the pages to create a Service principal, then grant admin consent in the Service principal on Azure.

    :::image type="content" source="./media/connected-buildings/connected-buildings-places-integration-permissions3.png" alt-text="Screenshot of the Microsoft Places Integration permissions page.":::